tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-despite his cannibalism despite the decades-long Erasure of his victims these women and mostly teenage girls are swooning over him and why not to our knowledge Dahmer never killed any teenage girls or any women at all so there's a level of disconnection just like with killing stalking would the teenage fans of killing stalking be so in love with osun Wu if they were watching him spend each issue horrifically torturing and murdering a woman he kills women in the series multiple in fact but they're barely Side characters Yoon bum is the main event and in my opinion because Yoon bum is a man female readers are able to take in a horror story without facing the true horror of it
+Despite his cannibalism, despite the decades long erasure of his victims, these women (and mostly teenage girls) are swooning over him.
+And why not?
+To our knowledge, Dahmer never killed any teenage girls or any women at all, so there's a level of disconnection, just like with *Killing Stalking*.
+Would the teenage fans of *Killing Stalking* be so in love with Oh Sangwoo if they were watching him spend each issue horrifically torturing and murdering a woman?
+He kills women in the series, multiple in fact, but they're barely side characters.
+Yoon Bum is the main event.
+And in my opinion, because Yoon Bum is a man, female readers are able to take in a horror story without facing the true horror of it.

 </james>
 <comment>